Preheat oven to 425 degrees. Line a baking sheet with parchment paper or silicone baking mat.

 Bake for 10 minutes, and then turn the oven down to 375 degrees and bake for an additional 20 to 25 minutes, until they’re completely golden brown and cooked through.

 (Optional) For an extra special treat, slice a completely cooked puff almost all the way through.
-Spoon a small scoop of ice cream in each.
+Spoon a small scoop of ice cream between each half.
 Place on a serving dish and drizzle with a generous amount of honey.
 Sprinkle with crunchy salt to taste.